 TOT SHABBAT

-For tots, infant through K, this is a special musical sing-along service for our youngest members.
+For families with children ages birth-5, this is a special musical sing-along service for our youngest members.
 The service features singing, dancing and story-telling.
 Following the service, we have a Shabbat oneg with candle lighting, challah, and juice.

 SHABBAT BAGAN